 A point-spec can be given as x,y,z (three values separated by commas only), an atom-spec, or any of the other standard point specifications; x,y,z values are interpreted in scene coordinates unless a different coordinateSystem (reference model number) is given.

 The marker link command adds a link between the two specified markers.
 For both markers and links, the default radius is 0.5 Å and the default color is yellow

 The marker segment command creates two markers and a link between them, optionally labeled with the specified label-text.
 The default labelHeight is 1.0 Å and the default labelColor is default (meaning white or black depending on the window background color).
 See also: label

 The marker connected command adds a marker at the center of each connected piece (blob) of the specified surface(s).
 Parts of the surface hidden with surface dust, surface zone, or volume zone are not marked and are not used to determine connectivity.
+When the command is used on volume series surfaces, the markers are assigned a frame attribute with value indicating the associated time step within the series.
+This allows synchronization during playback with vseries play.
 The markers option allows adding the new markers and links to an existing marker model.
 See also: measure blob

 The marker fromMesh command creates markers and links (shown as sticks) from a surface mesh, which can only be shown as lines.
 The edgeRadius option sets stick radius (default 1.0 in physical distance units).
 In this case, the color default is the same as the surface model, where each marker gets the corresponding vertex color and each link (stick) is assigned the average color of its two endpoints.
 See also: hkcage, shape, volume